Layr-Labs/eigenlayer-docs/docs/overview/intro/intro.md

 ## What is EigenLayer?

 EigenLayer is a protocol built on Ethereum that introduces restaking, a new primitive in cryptoeconomic security.
 This primitive enables the reuse of ETH on the consensus layer.
-Users that stake ETH natively or with a liquid staking token (LST) can opt-in to EigenLayer smart contracts to restake their ETH or LST and extend cryptoeconomic security to additional applications on the network to earn additional rewards.
+Users that stake ETH natively or as a liquid staking token (LST) can opt-in to EigenLayer smart contracts to restake their ETH or LST and extend cryptoeconomic security to additional applications on the network to earn additional rewards.

 ## Why Build with EigenLayer?